bvbohnen/x4-projects/API Functions.md

   onTextChanged event returns:
-  * row, col, echo, event
+  * row, col, echo, event, id
   * text
     - String, the new text in the box.

   onEditBoxDeactivated event returns:
-  * row, col, echo, event
+  * row, col, echo, event, id
   * text
     - String, the current text in the box.
   * textchanged